riasonalker1906/Safety-Metrics-for-LLMs/README.md

 # AI-Ethics-Assignment-3
-The repository contains reproducible codes for evaluating LLMs for safety and security
+The repository contains reproducible codes for evaluating LLMs across areas such as:
+- Content Safety
+- Minor Exposure Controls
+- Time-to-intervene for elder‑targeted Scam